 Jon is a graduate of Yale Law School, where he received the Francis Wayland Prize for Litigation and was co-Editor-in-Chief of the Yale Human Rights and Development Law Journal.
 He earned his undergraduate degree, summa cum laude, Phi Beta Kappa, from Washington and Lee University.

 Jon maintains an active pro bono practice and serves on the board of the Homeless Advocacy Project, a legal services organization that provides advocacy and representation to homeless individuals and families.
-In addition to his long-running work on behalf of homeless clients, Jon has also worked on a successful prisoner civil rights litigation, as well as civil rights litigation under the Pennsylvania state constitution.
+Jon has also worked on a successful prisoner civil rights litigation, as well as civil rights litigation under the Pennsylvania state constitution.

 - Representation of an investment banking firm defending allegations related to ERISA’s fiduciary duty rules.

 - Representation of a large regional employer in defense of numerous personal injury suits, including a suit brought by a former employee where Hangley Aronchick prevailed on a motion for summary judgment arguing that plaintiff’s claims were barred by the Pennsylvania Workers Compensation Act.